aycrown1/alx-low_level_programming/0x14-bit_manipulation/README.md

 [here is the code](101-password)

-here is how the code is write:
+here is how the code is written:

 ```c